Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Theory

 {\it Double excitation}.
 Similarly to the previous point, the presence of $|\Phi_{ij}^{ab}\rangle$ may allow us to determine excited states with significant double excitation character, approximated by the amplitude $c_{ai}d_{bj}$.
 This is a unique feature about DCIS, mimicking the two-photon absorption process.

 {\it Spin adaptation}.
 By employing spin-adapted singles, spin-contamination can be completely avoided.
 It is also straightforward to obtain triplet states in place of singlets.

 {\it Computational scaling}.
 The formal scaling of DCIS remains at $O(N^4)$ where $N$ is the system size, identical to that of CIS.
-However, computing the gradients ${^{\rm o}}{\bf g}$ requires the formation of two Fock-like matrices.
-Although this is only necessary once, calculating each of the sigma-vectors with the trial vectors $^{\rm o}{\bf x}$ and $^{\rm c}{\bf x}$ involves forming two Fock-like matrices for ${^{\rm oo}}{\bf A}{^{\rm o}}{\bf x}$, and one for each of ${^{\rm oc}}{\bf A}{^{\rm c}}{\bf x}$, ${^{\rm co}}{\bf A}{^{\rm o}}{\bf x}$, and ${^{\rm cc}}{\bf A}{^{\rm c}}{\bf x}$.
-As a result, DCIS is approximately five times more expensive than CIS per cycle.
+However, computing the gradients ${^{\rm o}}{\bf g}$ requires the formation of two Fock-like matrices.\cite{si} Although this is only necessary once, calculating each of the sigma-vectors with the trial vectors $^{\rm o}{\bf x}$ and $^{\rm c}{\bf x}$ involves forming five Fock-like matrices to evaluate ${^{\rm oo}}{\bf A}{^{\rm o}}{\bf x}$, ${^{\rm oc}}{\bf A}{^{\rm c}}{\bf x}$, ${^{\rm co}}{\bf A}{^{\rm o}}{\bf x}$, and ${^{\rm cc}}{\bf A}{^{\rm c}}{\bf x}$.\cite{si} As a result, DCIS is approximately five times more expensive than CIS per cycle.
 However, this disadvantage is largely offset by the fact that CIS requires determining basically all the low-lying $(I-1)$ states, whereas DCIS can bypass this computational burden, as discussed below.